Pathfinder - The Druid Handbook

 - Shaping Focus: Tempting if you want to multiclass into something like Natural Weapon style Ranger to improve your combat abilities, but you can probably get a lot more from spells than from multiclass levels.

 - Wild Speech: The biggest problem with Wild Shape is communicating with your party.
 This greatly resolves that issue.
+However, you can also cast Beastspeak.

 - club: Scimitar is better.